Can you think of a major business without a logo? Bet you can’t!

 These Religious Logos balance innovation with classical inspiration.

 Want to put your brand on the market?
 Check out these Logos for Real Estate.

 Yes.
 They are all composed by professional designers.
 That being said, there are different levels of designers.
 The designers advance in level based on experience and number of prizes awarded.
 The lower-priced design packages put you in touch with good designers – but not the best.
 As you proceed up in pricing, you have access to artists who are more experienced and who have received more extensive training.

 How much do designers make?

 They make a wide range of fees depending on what ‘level’ they are.
 Rates start around $170 for winning a bronze-level competition and range upward to $2,000 for platinum level designers.

 This is a great question and one that is the subject of debate.
-In my opinion, design contests are ethical.
+In my opinion, yes, it is ethical.
 In fact, I think they are downright democratic; allowing both budget-minded entrepreneurs to get quality design and allowing designers from around the world opportunities to sell their creative work.

-A design contest is essentially a way for designers to bid on a project by demonstrating samples of their work – in this case, specific to your design needs, upping the odds of you purchasing their creations.
+This is a way for designers to bid on a project by demonstrating samples of their work – in this case, specific to your design needs, upping the odds of you purchasing their creations.
 It is no different than the ‘pitching’ of clients I did every day as a marketing consultant.
 I would spend lots of time and plenty of money preparing presentations to secure client contracts.
 Only a portion of presentations made resulted in signed deals.

 Some designers consider, wrongly, this speculative or spec work.
 The industry experts at site No Spec.com, clarifies the meaning; spec work is work done without prior agreement on fees.
 All 99designs designers agree to the terms and payments before being allowed to submit designs.
 99designs is very clear with designers what they can and cannot expect by participating in the community.